 True has joined the Task Force on Climate-Related Financial Disclosures (TCFD) to assess risks and opportunities and prepare to adapt to climate change.
-True has set ambitious goals to achieve Carbon Neutrality (Scope 1 & 2) by 2030 and has established near-term targets to reduce greenhouse gas emissions in Scope 1 and 2 by 42% and in Scope 3 by 25% by 2030, according to the Science-Based Target Initiative (SBTi), with a goal of achieving Net Zero emissions by 2050 compared to base year 2020.
+True has set ambitious climate goals, including achieving Carbon Neutrality (Scope 1 & 2) by 2030.
+In addition, True has SBTi-validated targets to reduce Scope 1&2 emissions by 42%, Scope 3 by 25% by 2030, and net-zero by 2050 (compared to the base year 2020).

-Our Net Zero near-term target has been validated by the Science Based Targets initiative, a leading organization that aligns corporate climate action with the Paris Agreement's goal of limiting global warming to 1.5 °C.
+Our near-term target has been validated by the Science Based Targets initiative, a leading organization that aligns corporate climate action with the Paris Agreement's goal of limiting global warming to 1.5 $\,^{\circ}$ C.